 - Universal strategies to promote the social and emotional well-being and development of all students.

 - Targeted, brief intervention to support students who have or are at risk of mild mental health challenges.

-- Intensive, ongoing intervention to support those with significant needs, including a streamlined referral process with community mental health providers to create a seamless service delivery model for children, adolescents, and their families.
-Various family, school, and community resources are coordinated to address barriers to learning as an essential aspect of school functioning.
+- Intensive, ongoing intervention to support those with significant needs.
+This includes a streamlined referral process with community mental health providers to create a seamless service delivery model for children, adolescents and their families.
+Various coordinated family, school and community resources address barriers to learning as an essential aspect of education.